Students' academic status is reviewed on a quarterly basis. Academic standing is determined by GPA and degree progress. To be in good standing:

 It is the student’s responsibility to:

-- to read and respond to official messages from their academic counselors in a timely manner.
+- Read and respond to official messages from their academic counselors immediately

-Failure to follow through on the steps outlined in your academic probation letter will result in an administrative hold on the student’s record.
+Failure to meet the steps outlined in the academic probation letter will result in either an administrative hold on the student’s record or academic disqualification.

 Student should contact their academic counselor soon after receiving the academic probation notification to ensure their upcoming course load is reasonable and to learn about helpful campus resources.